Skip to contents

 formula

 An optional formula object to describe how the node should be generated or NULL (default).
 If supplied it should start with ~, having nothing else on the left hand side.
-The right hand side may contain any valid formula syntax, such as A + B or A + B + I(A^2), allowing non-linear effects.
-If this argument is defined, there is no need to define the parents argument.
-For example, using parents=c("A", "B") is equal to using formula= ~ A + B. This is currently only supported for nodes of type "binomial", "gaussian", "poisson", "negative_binomial" and "cox".
+The right hand side should define the entire structural equation, including the betas and intercepts.
+It may contain any valid formula syntax, such as ~ -2 + A*3 + B*4 or ~ -2 + A*3 + B*4 + I(A^2)*0.3 + A:B*1.1, allowing arbitrary non-linear effects, arbitrary interactions and multiple coefficients for categorical variables.
+If this argument is defined, there is no need to define the betas and intercept argument.
+The parents argument should still be specified whenever a categorical variable is used in the formula.
+This argument is currently only supported for nodes of type "binomial", "gaussian", "poisson", "negative_binomial" and "cox".
+See examples and the associated vignette for an in-depth explanation.

 ...